HussainM3/Web-scraping-Project/README.md

 ## Bugs

 - Deals with the website not loading properly as text file not uploaded on server
+    - resolved! parseData function was being called twice, erasing data from first call

 ## Roadmap of future improvements

 - Add more websites to scrape from
 - Add more info to scrape from websites
 - Add more CSS to make website look better
+- Configure scraper python file so data paths are updated automatically or don't need to be updated